Brachiopod: Interactions with other organisms

 Brachiopods have a low metabolic rate, between one third and one tenth of that of bivalves.
 While brachiopods were abundant in warm, shallow seas during the Cretaceous period, most of their former niches are now occupied by bivalves, and most now live in cold and low-light conditions.

 Brachiopod shells occasionally show evidence of damage by predators, and sometimes of subsequent repair.
 Fish and crustaceans seem to find brachiopod flesh distasteful.
 The fossil record shows that drilling predators like gastropods attacked molluscs and echinoids 10 to 20 times more often than they did brachiopods, suggesting that such predators attacked brachiopods by mistake or when other prey was scarce.
 In waters where food is scarce, the snail Capulus ungaricus steals food from bivalves, snails, tube worms, and brachiopods.

+Lingula anatina sold as shellfish in a marketplace in Hagonoy, Philippines.

 Among brachiopods only the lingulids have been fished commercially, and only on a very small scale.
 It is mostly the fleshy pedicle that is eaten.
 Brachiopods seldom settle on artificial surfaces, probably because they are vulnerable to pollution.
 This may make the population of Coptothyrus adamsi useful as a measure of environmental conditions around an oil terminal being built in Russia on the shore of the Sea of Japan.

 Brachiopods are the state fossil of the U.S. state of Kentucky.